auth0/auth0.js/README.md

 - **responseType {OPTIONAL, string}**: Response type for all authentication requests.
 It can be any space separated list of the values `code`, `token`, `id_token`. **If you don't provide a global `responseType`, you will have to provide a `responseType` for each method that you use**.
 - **responseMode {OPTIONAL, string}**: The default responseMode used, defaults to `'fragment'`.
 The `parseHash` method can be used to parse authentication responses using fragment response mode.
 Supported values are `query`, `fragment` and `form_post`.
 The `query` value is only supported when `responseType` is `code`.
 - **\_disableDeprecationWarnings {OPTIONAL, boolean}**: Indicates if deprecation warnings should be output to the browser console, defaults to `false`.
+- **maxAge {OPTIONAL, number}**: Used during token validation.
+Specifies the maximum elapsed time in seconds since the last time the user was actively authenticated by the authorization server.
+If the elapsed time is greater than this value, the token is considered invalid and the user must be re-authenticated.

 ### API